Ultrastrong coupling regimes of light-matter interaction: The quantum Rabi model

 The Rabi model~\cite{PhysRev.49.324} was introduced by Isidor Rabi in 1936 to describe the semiclassical coupling of a two-level atom with a classical monochromatic electromagnetic wave.
 In its fully quantized version, the model is given by the Hamiltonian

 which is nowadays known as the quantum Rabi model.
+Here $\Omega$ and $\omega$ are the frequencies of the atomic transition and the electromagnetic field, respectively, and $g$ is the light-matter coupling strength. $\hat{\sigma}_{x,z}$ are Pauli matrices describing the atomic spin, while $\hat{a}$ and $\hat{a}^\dag$ are the annihilation and creation operators of the bosonic field mode, respectively.

-Equation~(\ref{QRH}) describes the dipolar coupling between a two-level atom and a quantized electromagnetic field mode.
+Equation~(\ref{QRH}) describes the dipolar coupling between a two-level atom, which could be a natural atom or an effective two-level system engineered from a solid-state device, and a quantized electromagnetic field mode.
 This Hamiltonian appropriately describes a plethora of quantum systems, several of which are laid out in Sec.~\ref{sec:3}.
-Here, $\Omega$ and $\omega$ are the frequencies of the atomic transition and the field mode, respectively, and $g$ is the light-matter coupling strength. $\hat{\sigma}_{x,z}$ are Pauli matrices describing the atomic spin, while $a$ and $a^\dag$ are the annihilation and creation operators of the bosonic field mode, respectively.
-In atomic systems, the achievable ratio $g/\omega$ between the coupling strength and the bosonic field mode frequency is orders of magnitude lower than unity.
-Therefore, the QRM has been historically considered for these systems in the so-called Jaynes-Cummings (JC) regime~\cite{JaynesCummings63IEEE}, where one performs the rotating-wave approximation and neglects the counter-rotating terms, which contribute weakly to the dynamics when $g/\omega\ll 1$,
+Alternative, equivalent forms of the quantum Rabi model have been studied in the literature using gauge transformations \cite{Drummond1987, Stokes2012, Stokes2017, Stokes2018a, Stokes2018b}.
+We have omitted a constant term $\hbar\omega/2$ in Eq.~(\ref{QRH}) as it does not modify the physics being discussed in this review.